esp-rs/no_std-training/training/application/reading-sensor-data.md

 {{#include ../../project/part1/src/main.rs:read_measurement}}
 ```

 We use `PowerMode::NormalMode`, which is the higher-precision measurement mode.
-Starting the measurement only sends an I2C command to the sensor; the temperature and humidity conversion then happens inside the SHTC3.
+After `start_measurement(...)`, the SHTC3 is busy converting the temperature and humidity internally.
+If we try to read immediately, the sensor may not acknowledge the I2C read yet.

-This is why the delay is still needed even though the I2C driver is async.
-Async I2C lets us await the I2C transfer itself, but it does not automatically know when the sensor's internal measurement is finished.
-For the measurement commands used by the driver, clock stretching is disabled, and the datasheet specifies that the sensor may NACK I2C traffic while the measurement is in progress.
-The safe approach is therefore to wait for the maximum measurement duration reported by `max_measurement_duration(...)` before trying to read the result.
+There are a few ways a sensor can tell us that a measurement is ready.
+Some sensors expose a data-ready interrupt pin; the SHTC3 used on this board is a 4-pin I2C device (`VDD`, `SCL`, `SDA`, and `VSS`), so there is no interrupt pin for this example to await.
+The SHTC3 also supports clock stretching, but the measurement commands used by this driver do not enable it.
+We therefore wait for the maximum measurement duration reported by `max_measurement_duration(...)` before trying to read the result.

-Because this wait is done with `Timer::after(...).await`, it does not busy-wait.
-The executor can run other tasks while the sensor is busy.
+This wait is separate from the async I2C transfers.
+Async I2C lets the task yield while I2C commands are sent or received; `Timer::after(...).await` lets the task yield while the sensor performs the measurement.
+In both cases, the executor can run other work instead of busy-waiting.

 The returned measurement exposes typed temperature and humidity values: